 The old lead mines offer some good tracks across the first part of the walk.
-However later faint paths abound, keep heading south and you will not go far wrong.
+However much of the latter part of the walk is on less distinct paths.
+Keep heading south, look for stiles and gates and you will not go far wrong.

 Your email address will not be published.
 Required fields are marked *